My research work

 In recent years I have worked on a variety of projects, which have included:

 • The assimilation of ozone profiles from the EOS/MLS instrument into the ECMWF IFS weather forecast model, using 3D and 4Dvar techniques.
-This work is now being extended to include studies of stratospheric water vapoour assimilation.

 • The insertion of observation processing code into the Met Office Unified Model to enable the assimilation of MIPAS ozone retrievals for research purposes.